jeffwillette/create-react-npm-component/README.md

 ### Usage

-Assuming you have a blank project made with create-reac
+Assuming you have a blank project made with create-react-app

 ```
 npm install -g create-react-npm-component